-Speaking of applicability of lifestyle research in Hungary, it needs to be briefly mentioned to what extent domestic conditions affect the applicability of the method.
-From a social viewpoint, Hungary differs from the above-mentioned more advanced countries since the rate of poor people is higher, the middle class is smaller and less differentiated, and its standard of living is far behind that of the Western middle class.
+Speaking of applicability of lifestyle research in Hungary, we briefly need to mention to what extent domestic conditions affect the applicability of the method.
+From a social viewpoint, Hungary differs from the above-mentioned more advanced countries, since the rate of poor people is higher, the middle class is small, less differentiated, and its standard of living is far behind that of the Western middle class.
 Compared to Western countries, the level of discretionary income is much lower.
-There is good reason to assume that these peculiarities of a transition economy are deepened by the recent crisis.
-Consequently, experience from previous research (Utasi 1984, Fábián et al 1998, Hankiss 1999, Hankiss-Manchin 1996, Hofmeister-Tóth 2003, Hankiss 2005, Németh et al 2007) suggests that in many segments, price fundamentally influences consumer decisions; therefore the determining power of their means may distort or even suppress the effect of lifestyle characteristics on consumption.
+We have good reason to assume that these peculiarities of a transition economy are deepened by the recent crysis.
+Consequently, experience from previous research (Hankiss-Manchin 1976; Utasi 1984; Fábián et al. 1998; Hankiss 1999; Hankiss 2005; Németh, Veres and Kuba 2007) suggests that in many segments, price fundamentally influences consumer decisions, therefore the determining power of their means may distort or even suppress the effect of lifestyle characteristics on consumption.
 Under such circumstances, Hungarian lifestyle research did not primarily appear as a result of the need to explain domestic consumption trends, but due to international influence.
 Principally, research explored the relationship between social status and lifestyle.
-This alone raises the question of what explanatory force lifestyle typologies have and whether it is indeed outdated to analyse consumption patterns based on traditional socio-demographic characteristics in Hungary.
-Our research aims to investigate, with a scientifically valid method, to what extent and how lifestyle-based segmentation can be applied in this market.
+This alone raises the question what explanatory force lifestyle typologies have and whether it is indeed outdated to analyse consumption patterns based on traditional socio-demographic characteristics in Hungary.
+Our research aims to investigate with a scientifically valid method to what extent and how lifestyle-based segmentation can be applied in this market.

-3. Research
+3. Research method.

-Research method.
-Considering the above antecedents and circumstances, the following research objectives have been set:
+Considering the above antecedents and circumstances, we have set the following research objectives:

-- reveal lifestyle segments, - investigate the transitions between lifestyle groups, - unfold the consumption-specific value orientation of lifestyle groups, - examine the connection between the social status, the lifestyle and the consumption, - investigate the role of brands in particular lifestyle groups how much the social status of the groups relate to brand usage.
+- revealing lifestyle segments; - investigate the transitions between lifestyle groups; - unfold the consumption-specific value orientation of lifestyle groups; - examine the connection between the social status, the lifestyle and the consumption; - investigate the role of brands in particular lifestyle groups how much the social status of the groups relate to brand usage.

-Basically, the goal is to find the answer to the question what explanatory force lifestyle typologies have and whether it is indeed outdated to analyse consumption patterns based on traditional socio-demographic and status characteristics in Hungary.
+Basically, we wish to find the answer to the question what explanatory force lifestyle typologies have and whether it is indeed outdated to analyse consumption patterns based on traditional socio-demographic and status characteristics in Hungary.

-To answer the above questions, a two-step research pattern was launched.
-Kamakura and Wedel (1995) noted the problem of lengthy questionnaires, typical of lifestyle research.
-They suggest using the method of tailored interviewing as a solution.
-Therefore, in the first step, information was gathered through in-depth interviews on everyday activities and consumption of people belonging to a lifestyle group.
+To answer the above questions, we launched our two-step research.
+Kamakura and Wedel noted the problem of lengthy questionnaires, typical of lifestyle research.
+They suggest using the method of tailored interviewing as a solution (Kamakura-Wedel 1995).
+Therefore, in the first step we gather information through in-depth interviews on everyday activities and consumption of people belonging to a lifestyle group.

-In the second step, using the findings of the qualitative phase, regionally representative research (with control sample from the capital) was conducted to identify the quantitative ratios of the correlations discovered.
+In the second step, using the findings of the qualitative phase, we conducted regionally representative research to identify the quantitative ratios of the correlations discovered.

 3.1.
-Qualitative research
+Qualitative research.

-The in-depth interviews focused on five main areas: product and brand usage of consumer goods, cultural and leisure time activities, use of various services, use of higher education as a service, financial services and investment activities.
+Our in-depth interviews focused on five main areas: product and brand usage of consumer goods; cultural and leisure time activities; use of various services; use of higher education as a service; financial services and investment activities.
 Ten in-depth interviews were made in each of these groups.

 The key question of the qualitative phase was to define and recruit the research target group.
-A recruitment questionnaire was devised which - based on education or product and brand usage - screened out poor people with very low incomes.
+We devised a recruitment questionnaire which - based on education or product and brand usage - screened out poor people with very low incomes.
 In recruitment questionnaires, four questions in each group explored product and brand use as well as financial position.

-The general structure of in-depth interviews was reorganized to take special features of the examined topic into consideration, which resulted in slightly different interview guidelines for each topic.
+The general structure of in-depth interviews was reorganized to take special features of the examined topic into consideration, thus we obtained slightly different interview guidelines for each topic.
 The structure of in-depth interviews was the following:

-1. Principles of way of life, personality.
+1. Principles of way of life, personality

 Here, the subject talked about the goals s/he follows and the principles s/he adheres to in life.